DS4Ag/AgTC/README.md

 </table>

-## Understanding the config.yml file
+## Understanding the Configuration File

-The **config.yml** file is a [YML file](https://yaml.org/ "yaml.org") that could be edited using **Jupyter** or you also can use use a code editor such as [Visual Studio Code](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/).
+The **config.yml** file is a [YML file](https://yaml.org/ "yaml.org") that could be edited using **Jupyter** or a text editor.
 The file is divided into six blocks of configurations, where each block is identified with uppercase letters.
-A _block collection_ could have _keys_, _values_ and/or _sequences_.
+A _BLOCK COLLECTION_ could have _keys_, _values_ and/or _sequences_.

-For instance, the following data structure contains the most common items in the config.yml file.
+For instance, the following data structure contains the most common items in the **config.yml** file.

 ```sh
 TEMPLATE_INPUT: